GLoganDR/ng5-video-library/README.md

 Once that is done, follow the below commands for serving and testing.

 I only did one e2e test.
-I went over on time by a few hours.
-I was wanting to get it to look as nice as possible.

 # Ng5VideoLibrary